 “Continued symptoms mean accidental gluten ingestion over 50% of the time.”

 Take a moment to think about that fact and the percentage.
 One out of two people who have continued symptoms are still getting gluten.
 That’s huge!
 If you’re “the one” in that statistic, maybe it’s from one of your favorite daily “treats” out.
 Maybe it’s from cross contamination in your own home (if there’s gluten in your house, read Alta’s tips on staying safe).
 Maybe it’s from airborne gluten (read what both Linda and Heidi share).
-The likelihood of gluten causing your continued symptoms is certainly worth investigating.
+Before you accept statements from other sources that such information is fear mongering, read these articles.
+The likelihood of gluten causing your continued symptoms is certainly worth investigating, don’t you think?

 Finally, don’t misunderstand me on this particular topic … there are other reasons that folks continue to have digestive and other symptoms after going gluten free, and Dr. Rudert addressed those in her GIG presentation, too.
 Her list and comments included: “bacterial overgrowth (extremely common, usually not suspected, no diagnostic testing necessary, easy to treat with probiotics such as Lactobacillus GG and yogurt with live cultures); lactose intolerance (deficiency of the enzyme lactase, lactose is present in many foods, spreads and medications, no diagnostic testing necessary, treatment with the enzyme lactase such as Lactaid caplets (Shirley’s interjection here: or simply eliminating dairy); fructose intolerance; infections (giardia, B. Hominis, bacterial, and viral); antibiotic-associated conditions (C. difficile; stool testing available); pancreatic insufficiency; adrenal insufficiency; lymphocytic colitis; and refractory sprue.”
 But it makes sense to be sure that one is absolutely NOT getting gluten in some form first before looking at other causes.